expandtheroom/jquery-infinite-scroll-helper/README.md

 Changelog
 ---------
+### 1.2.1
+* Updated bower.json homepage URL to point to Github page.

 ### 1.2.0
 * Added a `loadMoreDelay` option.
 This allows you to set a delay before the `loadMore` callback is invoked.
 * Fixed issue where calling destroy before the plugin was instantiated would cause unintentional instantiation of plugin.
 * Added plugin as package on Bower.

 ### 1.1.0
 * Fixed/added the ability to use the plugin on elements with overflow scroll.
 Previously the plugin only worked when the element being watched was scrolled within the window.